Baked Coconut Panko Chicken Tenders

 Instructions

 • Set out three bowls for dipping the chicken tenders.
 In the first bowl, stir together the flour, salt, and pepper.
 Add the eggs to the second bowl.
-Add the panko and coconut to the third and stir to mix.
+Add the panko and coconut to the third.

-1 pound chicken tenders, 1 cup flour, 1 teaspoon salt, ¼ teaspoon pepper, ½ cup panko, ½ cup unsweetened, shredded dried coconut, 2 eggs, lightly beaten
+1 pound chicken tenders, 1 cup flour, 2 teaspoons salt, ½ teaspoon pepper, 2 eggs, lightly beaten

 • Dip or two of the chicken tenders into the flour bowl and shake off extra.
 Dip the same tenders into the eggs and let the excess drip off.
 Dip the tenders into the final bowl, turning it over a few times to ensure that it is fully coated.
 Place the tenders on the prepared baking sheet, leaving a small amount of room between each one.